go-gorm/gen/README.md

 To install Gen package, you need to install Go and set your Go workspace first.

-1.The first need Go installed(version 1.14,1.14+ is required), then you can use the below Go command to install Gen.
+1.The first need Go installed(version 1.14 or higher is required), then you can use the below Go command to install Gen.

 ```bash
 go get -u gorm.io/gen